HomeLatest NewsGovTechGujarat police bets on digital platform to nab cyber criminals

 Preferred Source of Google

 In the past 18 months, there has been a continuous increase in cybercrimes in Gujarat, as per the state crime data.
-The state has witnessed a rise in digital crimes related to fake online job offers, OTP thefts and insurance frauds.
-Since such crimes have kept the state police on its toes in the past year, has now decided to deal with these in an organised manner.
+The state has witnessed a rise in crimes related to fake online offers, OTP thefts and insurance frauds.
+Since such crimes have kept the state police on its toes in the past year, it has now decided to deal with these in an organised manner.

 Advertisement